by Shellie Elliott

 For bigger pests—moths, rabbits, and deer—you can create barriers around your garden and plants to keep them safe.
 Row cover, a fabric that lets needed elements, such as water and sunlight, reach your plants, is one of the most popular ways to do this and an easy way to protect your garden.
 This simple organic solution that can be found for sale at most gardening centers.

 Organic gardening can be easier to begin than it seems.
 You can pave the way to success by starting off right.
 Beginning with the best soil and the healthiest plants is a great start.
-Once you’ve planted, keeping your garden healthy and thriving the organic way should be simple.
+Once you’ve planted, keeping your garden healthy and thriving using organic fertilizers or organic pesticides should be simple.
 There are so many natural options available to help with any obstacle you may face.
 After following these tips, you should be well on your way to organic success.